-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls Floors including sub floors Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The internal walls are a mix of plaster on the hard, timber stud and plasterboard and timber lath and plaster.
+Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and Floors including sub floors dampness where considered appropriate.
+The internal walls are a mix of plaster on the hard, timber stud and plasterboard and timber lath and plaster.
+Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and Floors including sub floors Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and Floors including sub floors carpets or floor coverings were lifted.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 The floors are of suspended timber construction, part concrete.
-The floors were partially covered and the property was fully furnished and accordingly our view of the floor timbers/surfaces was greatly restricted.
-We were unable to locate an access hatch to any sub-floor areas which may exist.
+The property was fully furnished and the majority of floors were covered and accordingly our view of the floor timbers/surfaces was greatly restricted.
+We were unable to gain access to any sub floor areas which may exist.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The internal doors are of timber, part timber and glazed.
-A timber staircase leads from the entrance hallway to first floor level.
-The kitchen has semi modern wall and base storage units.
+Two timber carpeted staircases lead to first floor level.
+The kitchen has modern storage units with dated units in the pantry.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-The two front public rooms have solid fuel stoves.
-All other fireplaces have been blocked off with the surrounds removed.
-Internal decorations Visually inspected.
-Cellars None.
+Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces appliances.
+The internal doors are of timber, part timber and glazed.
+Twitimber carpeted staircases lead to first floor level.
+The